“There is no greater agony than bearing an untold story inside you.”

 The Isobel Lodge Award is a special additional £500 award within the international competition.
 Applicants must be published and born, living or studying in Scotland.
 Learn more about the Isobel Lodge Award

 NEW in 2018 we are launching the Edinburgh Flash Fiction Award for stories of 250 words, with a £500 prize.
+Author Sandra Ireland is the chief judge for the flash fiction competition.
+She is an award winning poet and accomplished author of 'Beneath the Skin' and the soon to be released 'Bone Deep' as well as the first winner of the Scottish Arts Club Short Story Competition.
 Entries are open from 1 February to 30 April 2018.
 This is also open to writers worldwide.
 You do not have to be Scottish to enter and the stories can be on any topic.
 Enter the Flash Fiction Competition.

-Edinburgh 15 October 2017 Unpublished author and drama teacher Iain MacDonald scooped both major prizes at the Scottish Arts Club Short Story Competition, announced on Saturday 14 October.
-The thirty-one year old, who says he had never shown his work to anyone before except his partner, won the inaugural £500 Isobel Lodge Award for New Scottish Writing as well as the international £800 Scottish Arts Club Short Story Competition, for his story, 'The Gannet'.
-Originally from Thurso, he currently teaches at Linlithgow Academy just outside Edinburgh.
+Edinburgh 15 October 2017 Unpublished author and drama teacher Iain MacDonald won the Scottish Arts Club Short Story Competition, announced on Saturday 14 October.
+The thirty-one year old, who says he had never shown his work to anyone before except his partner, won the inaugural £500 Isobel Lodge Award for New Scottish Writing as well as the international £800 Scottish Arts Club Short Story Competition, for his story, 'The Gannet'.* Originally from Thurso, he currently teaches at Linlithgow Academy just outside Edinburgh.

 Celebrated author and chair of the Scottish Arts Club short story judging panel, Alexander McCall Smith chose 'The Gannet' as his favourite among all the finalists, calling it 'atmospheric' and praising the 'clarity and the economy of the prose.'